Stress and Weight Gain

 - Stress decreases serotonin levels, which may affect appetite and cause food craving.

-- Cortisol makes most body cells resistant to the glucose storage affect of insulin.
+- Cortisol makes most body cells resistant to the glucose storage.

-- Stress causes insulin resistance and can lead to diabetes and obesity.
+- Stress can lead to diabetes and obesity.

 - Abdominal obesity is commonly associated with a prolonged stress response.

-Be sure to pick up a copy of our book, The Stress Connection to better understand the affects of stress and elevated levels of the hormone, cortisol, on weight gain.
+Be sure to pick up a copy of our book, The Stress Connection to better understand the affects of stress and elevated levels of cortisol on weight gain.
 We offer salivary cortisol testing to identify if abnormal cortisol levels could are contributing to your weight gain.

 Call 678-443-4000 today!